Experimental Study of Low-Latency Video Streaming in an ORAN Setup with Generative AI: Results and Discussion

 Fig.~\ref{fig:time-view} presents a time-series view of channel SNR and the resulting video frame PSNR for the two scaling methods, taken from a segment of the video.
 The data comes from two independent experiment runs performed at the same video timestamp, with identical target changes in channel \gls{SNR} (a drop and subsequent recovery), ensuring the runs are time-aligned.
 While the instantaneous SNR may vary slightly in each run due to random factors, the overall patterns are statistically similar, enabling a meaningful comparison.
-In the first and last segments - where channel \gls{SNR} is relatively low - the \gls{PSNR} achieved by the \textit{GAI-based} method is higher than that of the \textit{Traditional} scaling, indicating better image quality.
+In the first and last segments - where channel \gls{SNR} is relatively low - the \gls{PSNR} achieved by the \textit{GAI-based} method is higher than that of the \gls{PAA} scaling, indicating better image quality.
 Notably, during some low-SNR intervals, the traditional approach exhibits slightly higher instantaneous channel \gls{SNR}, yet still results in lower \gls{PSNR}, further underscoring the benefit of \gls{GAI}-based scaling.

-This analysis shows that GAI integration improves video quality under constrained conditions, while proactive control reduces end-to-end latency despite computational overhead.
-The combined benefits — lower delay variance and higher visual fidelity — make this approach suitable for dynamic or congested environments such as dense urban deployments, where MEC offloading can ease \gls{UL} RAN load while preserving user-perceived quality.
-The approach imposes significant MEC computation for inference tasks.
-In our testbed, inference ran in real time without contention; however, practical deployments may share MEC resources among multiple latency-sensitive applications, potentially introducing delays, especially since we do not consider compression.
-We intentionally abstracted codec selection to isolate and highlight the GAI-based upscaling benefits, ensuring controllable bitrate dynamics for fair ABR comparison.
-As such, our latency results should be interpreted as a codec-agnostic baseline.
-In practice, compression would shift the trade-off in both ABR and GAI cases: added encoding/decoding latency, but reduced payload size and thus transmission time.
-The net effect depends on codec efficiency and MEC resource availability, and remains an important direction for further research.
+This analysis shows that GAI integration improves video quality under constrained conditions, while \gls{PCC} reduces \gls{E2E} latency despite computational overhead.
+The combined benefits make the approach suitable for dynamic environments such as dense urban deployments, where MEC offloading can reduce \gls{UL} RAN load while preserving user-perceived quality.
+However, the approach increases MEC inference load.
+Our testbed supported real-time execution, but practical deployments may share MEC resources across multiple latency-sensitive applications, potentially introducing delays.
+Codec selection was abstracted to isolate the GAI upscaling effect and ensure a fair \gls{PAA} comparison; thus, the reported latency results are codec-agnostic.
+In practice, compression introduces trade-offs between encoding/decoding delay and reduced transmission time, with the net effect depending on codec efficiency and MEC resource availability.
+A complete characterization of the bitrate–compute–quality tradeoff could be formalized as an optimization problem under resource constraints.
+We note this as a direction for future work, while the present study focuses on experimentally demonstrating the networking functionality and its computational tradeoffs.